Achcham Madam Naanam Payirppu: Plot

-Later, hesitantly, Pavithra visits Charukesi to elucidate her absence from the concert and completely breaks down and pours her heart out to Charukesi, and they share a tender moment.
+Later, hesitantly, Pavithra visits Charukesi to elucidate her absence from the concert and breaks down and pours her heart out to Charukesi, and they share a tender moment.
 On reaching home, Harish finally shows up with a valid excuse and pleads to be let in, and they eventually have sex.
-She wakes up the next day and realizes that sex has not changed her and she is still the same nice girl that she has always been.
-She accepts that each person’s perspective is different, but not wrong.
+She wakes up the next day and realises that sex has not changed her.
+Nothing has affected Pavithra's character.
+She accepts that each person's perspective is different but not wrong.